rackerlabs/scantron/README.md

     * IPs, IP subnets, and FQDNs are allowed.
     * IP ranges (`192.168.1.0-10`) are not currently supported.
-    * The targets are validated using `master/extract_targets.py`, which can also be used as a stand alone script.
+    * The targets and excluded_targets are validated using `master/extract_targets.py`, which can also be used as a stand alone script.

     ![create_site](./img/create_site.png)